hmrc/alcohol-duty-account/api-docs/openPayments.md

 # Get Open Payments

-Returns the payments which haven't yet been paid or refunded, included unallocated payments Calls to this API must be made by an authenticated and authorised user with an ADR enrolment in order for the data to be returned.
+Returns the payments which haven't yet been paid or refunded, included unallocated payments.
+Calls to this API must be made by an authenticated and authorised user with an ADR enrolment in order for the data to be returned.

 **URL**: `/alcohol-duty-account/producers/:appaId/payments/open`